dixitbharat/badminton_analytics/README.md

 **Approach**:
 - **Quadrant Definition**: The boundaries of the badminton court are divided into four quadrants: top-left, top-right, bottom-left, and bottom-right.
 - **Quadrant Time Calculation**: As the shuttlecock moves, it's continuously checked if its position falls within the boundaries of each quadrant.
 When the shuttlecock crosses into a new quadrant, a timer starts to measure the time spent in that quadrant.
 This process repeats for each quadrant, and the cumulative time spent in each quadrant is recorded.

+### 5. Shuttle Velocity
+**Approach**:
+The shuttle velocity is calculated based on the displacement of the shuttlecock over time.
+Here's a step-by-step description of how it's calculated:

+1. **Detection and Tracking**: Initially, we detect the shuttlecock in each frame using YOLOv5 object detection.
+We then track its position over time to obtain a series of centroid points representing its trajectory.

+2. **Displacement Calculation**: We compute the displacement of the shuttlecock by measuring the Euclidean distance between its centroid points in consecutive frames.
+The displacement represents the straight-line distance traveled by the shuttlecock between two consecutive frames.

+3. **Time Calculation**: We calculate the time elapsed between consecutive frames.
+This is done by measuring the time difference between the current frame and the previous frame.

+4. **Velocity Calculation**: Once we have the displacement and time elapsed, we can calculate the shuttle velocity

+   \[ \text{Velocity} = \frac{\text{Displacement}}{\text{Time}} \]

+   The velocity represents the speed at which the shuttlecock is moving in pixel per second (m/s).

+5. **Display on Frame**: Finally, we display the calculated shuttle velocity on the video frames using the `cv2.putText()` function.
+   Unit of this velocity would be pixel per second and we need the conversion factor to convert it into metre per second.